Insurance Car Insurance

 Coverage gaps

-When you switch auto insurance policies, it's imperative your new policy term begins exactly when your old one ends.
+When you switch auto insurance policies, it's imperative your new policy term begins exactly when your old one ends, or that there is a slight overlap in the two plans.
 You don't want to have a coverage gap of even one day.

 This is true both because it could be a disaster if a car accident occurred on that day and because insurers will want to know that you've had continuous coverage.
 Even a short lapse in insurance coverage could make your future premiums higher because you'll be seen as a riskier person to insure due to the fact you took the chance of going with no policy.